[Lesson Note] Introduction to SRE

 Blameless Postmortems: Learning from Failure

-spider man pointing at each other meme Software systems are complex, and fail.
-It is crucial to learn from these failures to prevent reoccurence.
+Software systems are complex, and fail.
+It is crucial to learn from these failures to prevent reoccurrence.
 When an incident happens, teams have to come together to review the incident: what, how and why it happened.
 They also have to review how the incident was happened, and how it (can) was resolved.
 This process is called a postmortem.

 It is a collaborative process that should involve all relevant stakeholders.